muhsinking/notebook/content/lists/Movies.md

 ---
 ## To watch
 ### High priority
+- The Brutalist
+- The Conclave
+- The Substance
 - Get out
-- Fear and Loathing in Las Vegas (with Jake)
+- Fear and Loathing in Las Vegas
 - Children of Men
 - American Fiction
 - They Live
 - Civil War
-- The Fall (rec by Jona)
+- The Fall
-- The Cook the thief his wife and her lover (Veronica rec)
+- The Cook the thief his wife and her lover
 - Tokyo Grandfathers
 - The Beta Test
 - Rushmore (Wes Anderson